oscarknagg/wurm/README.md

 is a list of arguments.

 * env: What environment to run.
 Choose from {snake, gridworld}
+    - gridworld: Simple gridworld containing only a single agent pixel and a reward pixel that respawns in a random location when reached.
+    Useful for debugging as is solved very quickly.
+    - snake: Clone of the classic mobile game snake.
 * num-envs: How many environments to run in parallel.
 * size: Size of environment in pixels
 * agent: Either the agent architecture to use or a filepath to a